KomeijiForce/KomeijiForce.github.io/_pages/about.md

 1. Fine-granularize role-playing faithfulness ([APC@NeurIPS2024](https://arxiv.org/abs/2405.07726))

-Links
+MISC
 ------
 [My Huggingface Repo](https://huggingface.co/KomeijiForce)

 Collaboration
 ------
 I am open to any type of collaboration!
 As long as you have the passion, I would not mind to support you from the very beginning!
-Please feel free to contact me via my email! :-)
+Please feel free to contact me via email! :-)